 - a.
-Pre-petition meeting: Prior to submitting a petition for rezoning to the Thomas Farm Planned Development District, the applicant shall meet with Town and County staff to discuss a concept plan. - b.
-Rezone petition- General Development Plan (GDP).
-Following the pre-petition conference, the applicant shall file a petition with the Town and County for a rezone to the Thomas Farm Planned Development District.
+Pre-petition meeting: Prior to submitting a petition for rezoning to the Planned Development District #1, the applicant shall meet with Town and County staff to discuss a concept plan. - b.
+Rezone petition-General Development Plan (GDP).
+Following the pre-petition conference, the applicant shall file a petition with the Town and County for a rezone to the Planned Development District #1.
 The application shall include GDP materials as specified below.

-The GDP shall include the following information that shall be reviewed and approved by the Town Plan Commission and Board and Waukesha County:
+The GDP shall include the following information that shall be reviewed and approved, denied or conditionally approved by the Town Board upon receipt of a recommendation from the Town Plan Commission, and Waukesha County: